alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 ### 1. Story Outline:

 C is a general-purpose programming language that is extremely popular, simple and flexible.
-It is machine-independent, structured programming language which is used extensively in various applications.
+It is machine-independent, structured programming language which is used extensively in various applications.<br>
 In this experiment a user wants to check whether the two numbers entered by the user are equal or not.
-The objective of this experiment is that a user can understand and describe basic concept of C programming using this experiment.
+The objective of this experiment is that a user can understand and describe basic concept of C programming using this experiment.</br>

 ### 2. Story: